prosyslab/tracer/index.md

   return image;
 }
 ```
-Although this code snippet looks different from the previous cases, their vulnerable behavirs are semantically the same:
+Although this code snippet looks different from the previous cases, their vulnerable behavirs are semantically the same as before:
 1. Read a byte string from a file:<br>
 ```c
 *file->read(file, bytes, 4)